 Instead of trying to suppress or control intrusive thoughts and urges, ACT for OCD encourages you to accept them as natural occurrences of the mind.
 Acceptance involves allowing these thoughts to come and go without engaging in compulsive behaviors or becoming distressed by them.
 By accepting your symptoms as part of your identity, you develop self-understanding and more confidence.

-ACT for OCD Step Two: Cognitive Defusion
+ACT Psychotherapy or OCD Step Two: Cognitive Defusion

 ACT for OCD teaches techniques to help you distance yourself from your obsessive thoughts and reduce their impact.
 By practicing cognitive defusion, you can observe their thoughts without immediately reacting to them or believing them to be true.

-ACT for OCD Step Three: Committed Action
+ACT Psychotherapy for OCD Step Three: Committed Action

 Despite experiencing OCD symptoms, you are encouraged to take steps toward your values and goals.
 This may involve gradually facing feared situations or engaging in activities that bring a sense of fulfillment, even if OCD-related thoughts or urges are present.
 Facing your anxiety is a crucial step in overcoming obsessive-compulsive disorder.